JOR-Coder24/Brazilian_fires_data_analysis/README.md

 Data Visualisation:
 A bar chart showing the average firespots by state.
 An interactive map visualising the density of fire incidents across Brazil.

+WARNING-If you run this all togetherm it produces a LOT of data so you want to comment out the necessary parts,